MikaelStave/MikaelStave/README.md

 # Hi there, I'm Mikael 👋

-I'm a Frontend Developer from Stavanger, currently working at Kabal.
-I'm passionate about web technologies and love to explore new technologies and leverage them to solve real-life problems✨.
+I'm a Fullstack-developer from Stavanger, currently working at Kabal.
+I'm passionate about web technologies and love to explore new technologies and leverage them to solve real-life problems ✨

 ## ⚡ Tech Stack